Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding: Introduction

 Kernel herding, for instance, which rose to attention in the context of learning Markov random fields \citep{welling2012herding, welling2012herding_part, chen2010parametric, bach2012herding}, is a conditional gradient descent that greedily minimizes \eqref{e:IPM}.
 One practical limitation is the requirement to evaluate the kernel embedding $ \int K(\cdot, x)\,\mathrm{d}\pi(x). $ When the support of the target measure $\pi$ is all of $\mathbb{R}^d$, this requirement can be circumvented by a new choice of kernel based on $K$ and $\pi$, namely the \emph{Stein kernel} $K_{\pi}$ \citep{anastasiou2023stein}.
 The IPM \eqref{e:IPM} for $K_{\pi}$ coincides with the \emph{kernel Stein discrepancy} (KSD), and gradient descent yields efficient minimization algorithms \citep{korba2021kernel}.
 Modifying the kernel comes however at the price of modifying in a nontrivial way the set of integrands involved in the worst-case guarantee, which might be an issue in applications \citep{benard2024kernel}.

-Besides the evaluation of the kernel embedding, the main limitation of such IPM minimization algorithms is that while there is experimental support in favor of an $n^{-1}$ convergence rate of the worst-case integration error in the RKHS induced by $K$ for the $n-$point output of the algorithm \citep{chen2010super, pronzato2023performance}, there are few theoretical results supporting an improvement over the Monte Carlo rate $n^{-1/2}$ in an infinite-dimensional RKHS.
-To our knowledge, the clearest results in that direction are for a two-stage procedure \citep{dwivedi2021generalized, dwivedi2024kernel,shetty2022distributioncompressionnearlineartime} and currently summarize as follows.
-If one can afford drawing $n^2$ points from a well-mixing Markov chain targeting $\pi$, then one can subsample the chain's history down to $n$ points in time $\mathcal{O}(n^2)$, up to log terms, to obtain an $n$-point supported measure which is within $\mathcal{O}_{\mathbb{P}}(n^{-1})$ of $\pi$ in terms of worst-case integration error in the RKHS, again up to logarithmic terms.
+Besides the algorithmic limitation of the evaluation of the kernel embedding, the main limitation of IPM minimization algorithms has been theoretical: there are few results that support an improvement over classical Monte Carlo in terms of the worst-case integration error, at least with assumptions general enough to cover practical use.
+For instance, there is experimental support in favor of an $n^{-1}$ convergence rate of the worst-case integration error in the RKHS induced by $K$ for the $n-$point output of the algorithm \citep{chen2010super, pronzato2023performance}, yet proving an $o(n^{-1/2})$ decay of the rate in the practically relevant case of an infinite-dimensional RHKS is still rather open.
+To our knowledge, the clearest results in that direction are for a two-stage procedure called \emph{kernel thinning} \citep{dwivedi2021generalized, dwivedi2024kernel,shetty2022distributioncompressionnearlineartime} and currently summarize as follows.
+The construction draws $n^2$ points from a well-mixing Markov chain targeting $\pi$, then subsamples the chain's history down to $n$ points in time $\mathcal{O}(n^2)$, up to log terms, to obtain an $n$-point supported measure.
+The worst-case integration error then depends on the kernel, and has been shown to as a small as $\mathcal{O}_{\mathbb{P}}(n^{-1}\log^{d+1} n)$ for Gaussian and inverse multi-quadratic kernels.

-In this paper, we initiate a different line of attack.
+In this paper, we initiate a different line of attack towards proving that imposing low values of an IPM yields to more efficient quadratures than classical Monte Carlo.
 We propose to relax the objective of minimizing a worst-case integration error and rather sample from a probability distribution that tends to concentrate around the minimizing configurations of $n$ points.
-This can be done using the formalism of Gibbs measures from statistical physics, which comes with a large mathematical toolbox.
+Technically, we propose to use the formalism of Gibbs measures from statistical physics, which comes with a large mathematical toolbox.
 Our motivation is to investigate to what extent these techniques can help analyze (a probabilistic relaxation of) minimizing \eqref{e:IPM}.